nnzine/inspos/content-exploration/not-random.md

 When you run this with the same seeds you will get the same tune.
 Change the lead part seed and only the "random" lead sounds change.
 Change the bass part seed and only the "random" bass sounds change.
 This way you can explore different lead parts and bass parts independently by changing these seeds!

+## Going Further

 You can add more parts, change the lengths and parameters of the existing parts, or even do other isolated "random" actions by setting another seed and generating some numbers for those actions.
+Take a look at `lissadron` norns script as a direct example of some seeded-sound generation.
+Other scripts, like `less-concepts`, indirectly get at similar sequences through generative algorithms such as cellular automata.

 Have fun!